Skip to content

 Curriculum Details

 Illinois Tech’s online Master of Science in Finance program offers a rigorous, tech-focused curriculum that can be completed in as few as 12 months.
-Gain hands-on experience with tools like Excel, SQL, and Python to prepare for roles in investment banking, risk management, and financial analysis.
-This 100 percent online program covers key areas such as financial mathematics, statistical analysis, accounting, and financial modeling.
-Advanced topics include derivatives pricing, portfolio management, and financial statement analysis.
+Gain hands-on experience with tools and techniques to prepare for roles in corporate finance, investment banking, risk management, and financial analysis.
+This 100 percent online program covers key areas such as financial statement analysis, equity and asset valuation, spreadsheet modeling for decision making, and investment banking and venture capital.

 Core Courses